gmac/graphql-breadth-exec/README.md

 # Support

-The execution algorithm is proven at scale in production.
-This implementation still has some limitations:
+The core execution algorithm is proven at scale in production.
+Subscriptions and Defer are experimental.
+Other limitations:

-* Uses GraphQL Ruby schemas.
 * Currently no built-in validation or analysis, do it ahead of time.
 * Currently no stream.
-* Supports input validations, but NOT input transformations (ie: "prepare" hooks).
+* Supports input validations, but intentionally omits input prepare hooks.
+Holistically prepare inputs in resolvers.

 # Usage